Get To Know Us

 Mission Projects

 In addition, the Church has numerous committees that undertake our many mission projects.
 For example, in Montreal, we help close to 20 different local charities.
-We foster exchanges with a native community in Saskatchewan and provide hundreds of pieces of clothing for them.
 On the international scene, we work through the Presbyterian World, Service & Development agency that provides development and relief in challenged countries, especially Africa.
 Ten years ago, we welcomed a young African refugee who started a new life in Canada.
 Our congregation is currently sponsoring a Syrian refugee family and working with Action Réfugié Montréal and the YMCA Residence on Tupper Street in Montreal to provide help to hundreds of cross-border refugees from the US.

 Our youth group brings together young people from Grade 6 through High School who are very active in the community, often helping with various events around the church and fundraising for many of our projects.
 Another group that we call “The Guild” organizes one of our largest events, our “Annual Fall Fair” in November where donated items and baked goods are sold to raise funds that are distributed to the many charities that depend on our support each year.